 A few months ago my camera that I saved three years to buy for myself met an untimely accident.
 It still works, but some of the features such as zoom do not and when taking a picture, there is a long delay.
 Sometimes you can’t get it to come on without a little shaking.
 Needless to say, with all the blog and daycare pictures, it’s a hassle.
 But this year at the party, my sweet parents surprised me with a replacement camera.
 It’s better, prettier, and they also gave me multiple cool tools to go with it.
 I was flabbergasted.
 I couldn’t believe they did this for me.
 I was so touched, I had to put it away so I wouldn’t cry.
 I hate crying in public.
 Anyway, I am super excited about it.
 I named her Lynda after my hero Wonder Woman.
 Here’s a picture of her, she’s amazing…

 Do you have any gingerbread memories to share?
 I’d LOVE to hear them!

 Don’t forget to pin for later!

-A great fine motor and sensory experience for kids is making pumpkin stamps.
+A great fine motor and sensory experience for kids is pumpkin stamp art.
 They can dip them in paint or like we did, an ink pad, and stamp the shapes onto paper.
-The pumpkin smells amazing as they are stamping, and they are learning to hold the pieces of pumpkin and manipulate them to stamp.
+The pumpkin smells amazing as they are stamping, so there is are several great sensory experiences involved.
+They are learning to hold the pieces of pumpkin and manipulate them to stamp.
 This is great skill building for fine motor development.